shivam21/Hackocracy/README.md

-# Reportme .
+# Reportme
-Solution to all problems .
+Solution to all problems.
 An Android app to report crimes like Chain Snatching, Women Harassing, Child labour, Robbery, Corruption.
 An app which alerts the people nearby as soon as crime is reported(via notification).
 know crime prone areas.